 Students will explore the rich history and culture of Barbados and learn how the history of the U.S. was influenced by this island nation.
 The trip will include visits to:

 Additional information, including the dates of pre-trip meetings, will be available throughout the fall semester.

 Honors Learning Experience

-Students will register for IDS 121A65, City as Text: Cuba for the Spring 2019 semester.
+Students will register for IDS 121, City as Text: Barcelona for the Spring 2020 semester.

 “Being in an area where we were not all fluent in Spanish and unfamiliar with the landscape made us think differently when making decisions.
 You never really develop a skill like that until you are forced into a situation.”